Back-end Engineering Articles

 => {:first=>1, "second"=>2}

-• * Then, we started adding new elements.
-The first element added, we did it with the symbol syntax, given the key, and then assigning the value: new_hash[:first] = 1
+• Then we started adding new elements.
+First element added we did it with the symbol syntax, given the key and then assigning the value: new_hash[:first] = 1

-• * In the last line, we did the same thing, but we used "string" as a key for the hash. new_hash['second'] = 2
+• In the last line we did the same thing but using “string” as a key for the hash. new_hash['second'] = 2

 Modifying hash values